OpenRiskNet/home/openshift/create-sso.md

 This recipe is work in progress.
 In particular need to:

 1. Run Keycloak with a persistent database (PostgreSQL).
-Cureently the sso71-postgresql-persistent template is failing as PostgreSQL fails to start because of: `mkdir: cannot create directory '/var/lib/pgsql/data': Permission denied`
+Currently the sso71-postgresql-persistent template is failing as PostgreSQL fails to start because of: `mkdir: cannot create directory '/var/lib/pgsql/data': Permission denied`
- (the non-persitent version of PostgreSQL works OK)
+ (the non-persistent version of PostgreSQL works OK)
 1. Run with a pre-existing PostgreSQL database
 1. Avoid using self-signed certificates
 1. Show how to create an application that uses SSO